 The Wendell Berry Farming Program (WBFP) Director of Student Life and Operations is a position in Henry County, Kentucky.
 The Director manages student life, recruitment and admission, and program operations for this 2-year, tuition-free sustainable agriculture program with cohorts of 12 students.
 The Director reports to the Dean of the WBFP in Kentucky and works closely with personnel in Sterling’s Student Life, Admission, and Business Offices at the College’s main campus in Vermont.
-The preferred start date is no later than March 29.
-2021.
+The preferred start date is January 18, 2021.

 This position entails a broad range of responsibilities, including but not limited to:

 Student Life: Design and support student life services for the Kentucky campus that reflect the values articulated in the College's mission and vision statements.
 Oversight of residential life, student engagement, and health and wellness services.
 Advocate for individual students’ success in college.
 Take a leadership role in corrective actions related to residential and student life issues.
 Serve as liaison to the Vermont campus to ensure students are able to access cross-campus services.
 Provide leadership in emergency situations and participate in on-call rotation.

 Recruitment and Admission: Coordinate with the Office of Admission and Financial Aid to recruit highly-qualified students and to facilitate the application, admission, and financial aid processes.
 Network with Kentucky-based colleges, farms, and organizations to identify and establish reciprocal relationships for prospective WBFP students.
 Oversight of the new student onboarding paperwork, housing logistics, and ongoing student communications.

 Program Operations: Provide administrative leadership for WBFP finances, facilities, and office operations-- including managing budgets, bookkeeping, placing materials orders, coordinating facilities maintenance, and record keeping.

 At least 1 year working in college admission or student life, social work, or comparable experience